Scholastic Corporation: Company structure

-The business has three segments: Children Book Publishing & Distribution Trade, Book Clubs, and Book Fairs, Education, and International.
+The business has three segments: Children's Book Publishing and Distribution, Education Solutions, and International.
 Scholastic holds the perpetual US publishing rights to the Harry Potter and Hunger Games book series.
 Scholastic is the world's largest publisher and distributor of children's books and print and digital educational materials for pre-K to grade 12.
-In addition to Harry Potter and The Hunger Games, Scholastic is known for its school book clubs and book fairs, classroom magazines such as Scholastic News and Science World, and popular book series: Clifford the Big Red Dog, Goosebumps, The Magic School Bus, Captain Underpants, Animorphs, The Baby-Sitters Club, and I Spy.
+In addition to Harry Potter and The Hunger Games, Scholastic is known for its school book clubs and book fairs, classroom magazines such as Scholastic News and Science World, and popular book series: Clifford the Big Red Dog, The Magic School Bus, Goosebumps, Horrible Histories, Captain Underpants, Animorphs, The Baby-Sitters Club, and I Spy.
 Scholastic also publishes instructional reading and writing programs, and offers professional learning and consultancy services for school improvement.
-Clifford the Big Red Dog serves as the official mascot of Scholastic.
+Clifford the Big Red Dog is the official mascot of Scholastic.

 Marketing initiatives

-The Scholastic Art & Writing awards was Founded in 1923 by Maurice R. Robinson, The Scholastic Art & Writing Awards, administered by the Alliance for Young Artists & Writers, is a competition which recognizes talented young artists and writers from across the United States.
+Founded in 1923 by Maurice R. Robinson, The Scholastic Art & Writing Awards, administered by the Alliance for Young Artists & Writers, is a competition which recognizes talented young artists and writers from across the United States.